de-data-lab/learning-git-23/docs/profiles/sam.md

 ---

 ## What is your tech stack?
-* Language/Technique 1
+* Python, Pytorch, Tensorflow
-* Language/Technique 2
+* Matlab
-* Language/Technique n
+* R

 ---

 ## What are your hobbies?
-* Hobby 1
+* Hiking
-* Hobby 2
+* Basketball
-* Hobby 3
+* Travelling

 ---

 ## What are you reading/watching/cooking/building lately?
-Lorem ipsum dolor sit amet.
+Book: Dune
+Tv Show: Better call Saul
+Cooking: Banana bread
+building: Object Detection with Raspberry Pi